w779431h/edinboro-gitlab-assignment/docs/quickstart.md

 In order to create the above class, and add students from a roster file, type:

 `​$ python3 create-class.py --course-name "CSCI408" --course-section "1" --file-name "csci408.csv"​`

+The .csv files should follow a format that matches the following:

+`CSCI,408,1,SOFTWARE ENGINEERING,@00803819,Bob,Jim,5-Oct-97,jb123456@scots.edinboro.edu
+CSCI,408,1,SOFTWARE ENGINEERING,@00803819,Jackson,Bo,5-Oct-97,bj123456@scots.edinboro.edu
+CSCI,408,1,SOFTWARE ENGINEERING,@00803819,Woods,Tiger,5-Oct-97,tw123456@scots.edinboro.edu`

+If multiple classes/sections of a class are included in the classlist file, then only the students from the specified class and section number will be added from the file.